-Aims and Objectives
+Aims & Objectives

-The specific programme aims are as follows:
+The specific programme objectives are as follows:

-• To provide learners with a deep and systematic knowledge of the management of Financial Technology in organisational and regulatory contexts
+- To provide learners with a deep and systematic knowledge of the management of Financial Technology in organisational and regulatory contexts.

-- To facilitate the development by the learner of applied skills that are directly complementary and relevant to the workplace
+- To facilitate the development by the learner of applied skills that are directly complementary and relevant to the workplace.

-- To identify and develop autonomous learning skills for the learner
+- To identify and develop autonomous learning skills for the learner.

-- To develop in the learner a deep and systematic understanding of current issues of research and analysis
+- To develop in the learner a deep and systematic understanding of current issues of research and analysis.

-- To enable the learner to identify, develop and apply detailed analytical, creative, problem solving and research skills
+- To enable the learner to identify, develop and apply detailed analytical, creative, problem solving and research skills.

 - Provide the learner with a comprehensive platform for career development, innovation and further study.